 - Case History – This is where our optometrists take time to learn about your ocular and health history, current medications, ocular symptoms, and how you like to use your eyes in the context of your work and hobbies.
 Our Welcome Form gets you started on case history and can be completed before you arrive for your exam.

 - Analysis of Current Eyewear – It is important to carefully analyze your existing eyewear in order to determine what changes we might need to make to address your symptoms.
-Please bring your current glasses (sunglasses, reading, bifocal, progressive, etc.) and contact lenses in with you for your examination.
+Please bring your current glasses (sunglasses, reading, bifocal, computer, progressive, etc.) and contact lenses in with you for your examination.

 - Visual Acuity – While simply reading a letter chart tells us little about your refractive error (even high hyperopic patients can perform well on letter charts without vision correction), we use this as our opening test to determine how your eyes function with your current eyewear.